-General property taxes account for 67.0% of total receipts, as compared to 70.6% for 2013.
-Grant revenue decreased from \$16,379 in 2013 to \$14,591 in 2014.
-Charges for services increased from \$853,475 to 953,835 or 11.8%.
+General property taxes account for 69.3% of total receipts, as compared to 67.0% for 2014.
+Grant revenue decreased from \$14,591 in 2014 to \$7,000 in 2015.
+Charges for services increased from \$953,835 to 954,821.
 The increase is due to increased field rentals at Diamond Point Park, increased participation in overall recreational programming, and increased visitors to the Exploration Station.
 Investment earnings decreased in part due to decreased interest rates and the Park District's wish to have its assets liquid during this period of growth within the Park District.
 Most grants and donations are specific in nature, as to a specific use or recreational program, while others are general.
-The District was pleased to be awarded an OSLAD grant during 2012 fiscal year for Diamond Point Park.
-The District continues to apply for grants in the recreational, museum activities and public safety areas.
+The Park District was pleased to be awarded an OSLAD grant during 2012 fiscal year for Diamond Point Park.
+The Park District continues to apply for grants in the recreational, museum activities and public safety areas.
 Various businesses and fund-raising entities in the community also support the Park District through sponsorships of various annual special events, such as A Night in Sleepy Hollow, Summer Concert Series and Civil War Reenactment.
 The Park District also offers facility rental services in all of its buildings and food concessions in order to further defray costs and strive for cost efficiency and effectiveness.